sysu-software/endSeeker/README.md

 Overview:
 ---------
-endSeeker is an software to identify novel Nm sites by calculating the 3'-end coverage of the candidate Nm sites from Nm-REP-seq data.
+endSeeker is a software to identify novel Nm sites by calculating the 3'-end coverage of the candidate Nm sites from Nm-REP-seq data.

 Usage:
 ---------